Cerebellum-Realtime/Cerebellum-Realtime.github.io/src/pages/case-study.md

 >
 > The cost savings from archiving data would be $2,817.60.

-It is important to remove data that is not being used in DynamoDB to save on costs in the long term.
-A cron job will trigger a Lambda function once per week.
+To archive old data, we have automated a cron job that will trigger a Lambda function once per week.
 This Lambda will retrieve data from DynamoDB, save it as one JSON file to an AWS S3 bucket, and remove it from the DynamoDB table.
 The developer can define the age that data should be archived within the Lambda function.

 <figure className="image-container">
    <img